UW-GAC/dbR/README.md

 ### dbR

+**Disclaimer:** This code is very much under *development*.
+If you use it, it may leave your computer a smoking crater on your desk.

-Here are some utility functions for working with the in-house databases at the University of Washington Genetic Analysis Center (UW GAC).
+dbR contains some utility functions for working with the in-house databases at the University of Washington Genetic Analysis Center (UW GAC).

 ### Installation